Hunter: The Reckoning (video game)

-Hunter: The Reckoning is a 2002 hack-and-slash video game developed by High Voltage Software and published by Interplay Entertainment for the Xbox and GameCube.
+Hunter: The Reckoning is a 2002 hack-and-slash third-person shooter video game developed by High Voltage Software and published by Interplay Entertainment for the Xbox and GameCube.
 It is based on the tabletop role-playing game of the same name, and is part of the larger World of Darkness series.
 Two sequels, Wayward and Redeemer, were both released in 2003.

 Players take the roles of hunters who fight hordes of enemies with melee weapons, ranged weapons, and magic.
 The story revolves around Ashcroft Penitentiary, a prison which has been taken over by vampires as their feeding grounds; the inmates who die there rise again as vengeful and destructive wraiths.

 Interplay chose to adapt Hunter: The Reckoning into a video game as they thought it would translate well into an action game, a genre their division Digital Mayhem was focusing on.
 It was intended from the start to be a flagship title for them, and the first in a series, which led to the decision to develop it for the Xbox, as it was new at the time and had greater graphical capabilities than other consoles.
 The game was well received for its gameplay and visuals, although the GameCube version was criticized for its downgraded graphics and frame rate issues.

 Gameplay

-Hunter: The Reckoning is a hack-and-slash game where players fight hordes of enemies in a single-player or multiplayer mode for up to four players.
+Hunter: The Reckoning is a hack-and-slash third-person shooter game where players fight hordes of enemies in a single-player or multiplayer mode for up to four players.
 The players fight using ranged and melee weapons, but can also use magic spells called "edges", with effects such as dealing damage to a group of enemies, or healing oneself.
 Certain weapons can be earned as pick-ups through exploration, including a machine gun, a chainsaw, and a shotgun.

 Players take the roles of four hunters, which have different character classes: Deuce is an Avenger, and the strongest; Samantha is a Defender, and is balanced between speed and power; Father Cortez is a Judge, and has weak melee skills but strong edges; and Kassandra is a Martyr, and is fast and has quick attacks.
 The characters also have a set of statistics, such as strength and accuracy, which can be raised throughout the game.

 The game consists of 23 levels, set in locations including a graveyard, sewer system, prison, hospital, mansion, and a torture chamber.
 The levels vary in length, ranging from around five minutes to around half an hour, and have a variety of different objectives, including traversing the map, freeing hostages, escorting non-player characters, and searching for things.
 After finishing the game, players get access to a new difficulty level and alternate costumes for their characters.